-Moreover, Citrus Heights Water District's wholesale water agency, San Juan Water District's, rates continue to escalate as shown in Figure 1.
-San Juan Water District reports that their capital improvement program is \$60 million underfunded, and the agency has aging facilities and equipment in need of repair, remodel and replacement.
+Moreover, CHWD's wholesale water agency, San Juan Water District's (SJWD's), rates are expected to continue increasing.
+SJWD has reported that its capital improvement program is underfunded, and that the agency has aging facilities and equipment in need of repair, remodel and replacement.